This guide assumes you’ve already set up your server. If not, start with our Basic Setup Guide.

 Step 5: Define Objectives

-Create goals that give your mission purpose:Access Objective System
+Create goals that give your mission purpose:Choose Objective Type

 - Destroy Target - Eliminate specific entity